YuSugihara/QTL-seq/README.md

 #### Use QTL-plot for VCF which was made by yourself
 In this case, please make sure that:
 1. Your VCF include AD format.
-2. Your VCF include two columns of cultivar and mutant bulk in this order.
+2. Your VCF include three columns of parent, bulk1 and bulk2 in this order.

 If you got a error, please try to run QTL-seq from FASTQ or BAM before asking in issues.